 I often get asked by small business owners about how they should be paying themselves and the advantages and disadvantages of paying themselves a wage or taking drawings from their business.
+Do you think like a businessman or more like an employee?

 My response to them, in a nutshell, is this: